-In the case of DHA-Owned units, the inspections must be performed by an independent agency approved by HUD.
+In the case of DHA-Owned units, the inspections must be performed by an independent agency approved by HUD, in accordance with 24 CFR 983.57.
 The independent entity must furnish a copy of each inspection report to DHA and to the HUD field office where the property is located.
-DHA must take all necessary actions in response to inspection reports from the independent agency.
+DHA must take all necessary actions in response to inspection reports from the independent agency, as required by HUD regulations.